3900 S.W. 100th Ave., Davie, FL 33328

 Lake/Waterways: Fifteen acres for boating and fishing.
 Swimming not permitted.

-Marina: Paddleboat rentals are available on Saturdays, Sundays, and most holidays from 10 a.m. to 5 p.m.
+Marina: Paddleboat rentals are available on Saturdays, Sundays, and most holidays from 10 a.m. to 4 p.m.
 Children under 18 must be accompanied by an adult.
-No private boats permitted. $7/hour or $13/four hours.
-Cash only accepted for both rental fees and deposits ($10/boat, along with a picture I.D.).
+No private boats permitted. $10 plus tax for one hour, $15 plus tax for two hours, or $25 plus tax for four hours.
+Payment of rental fees can be made by cash or credit card; rental deposits are cash only ($10/boat, along with a picture I.D.).
 Life jackets are provided and must be worn at all times.

 Fishing: Permitted from shore, pier, and boats.
 License required for ages 16 and up.
 Catch-and-release encouraged.